tdeheurles/hive/example/helloworld/part1.md

 docker build -t ${image} .
 docker tag ${image} ${image}.${id}
 ```
-- The tag `<% cli.id %>` ask for a parameter from the CLI and the runtime
+- The tag `<% cli.id %>` ask for a parameter from the CLI at the runtime
-- The tags like `<% mySubProjectName.image %> are here to collect the configuration from the `myProjectName/hive.yml`
+- The tags like `<% mySubProjectName.image %>` are here to collect the configuration from the `myProjectName/hive.yml`
 - Then we run a `docker build` and a `docker tag`
 - note that this is a wanted simple template, build can be more complicated and we will look to that later